 Some people take magnesium before a workout.
 This may help remove the lactic acid that builds up in muscles during exercise and improve future performance.

 When a person takes magnesium after a workout, it may also reduce recovery time and prevent muscle soreness.
-In a 2014 animal study, researchers treated rats with either magnesium sulfate or saline before placing them on a treadmill.
+In a

 The rats that received magnesium sulfate had higher glucose levels during exercise and cleared lactic acid faster during recovery.